Final Project

 Code

-• All code is present, easy to follow, commented/documented, and neatly folded.
+• All code is present, easy to follow, well commented, and neatly folded.
 A reader could easily replicate the project using what is described in the text and the code supplied.